noh-lab/comparative-dicty-symbionts/README.md

 &nbsp;

 ## a. *Paraburkholderia* genome selection and gene prediction
-Three *D. discoideum*-associated species genomes and 12 additional *Paraburkholderia* genomes were selected for comparative analysis.
+We selected 12 additional *Paraburkholderia* genomes for comparative analysis with the three *D. discoideum*-associated species genomes.

 | Species | Abbreviation | RefSeq file |
 | -------- | -------- | -------- |